ogcio/ogcio-ds/govie-frontend/docs/contributing/managing-change.md

 > @import "node_modules/govuk-frontend/core/typography";
 > ```
 >
-> If you do not import `node_modules/govuk-frontend/govuk/base` first, your service will no longer work from GOV.UK Frontend v4.0.0.
+> If you do not import `node_modules/govuk-frontend/govuk/base` first, your service will no longer work from GOV.IE Frontend v4.0.0.

 ### Make sure we remember to remove the deprecated feature